 - Section 5.
 At the discretion of the KCDCC Chair and Endorsements Chair, interviews may be held jointly with legislative district organizations for candidates running for office within their jurisdictions.

 Rule VIII — Consideration of endorsement requests; endorsement motions

 - Section 1.
-Endorsement requests may be considered at every regular meeting of the executive board or central committee between the close of filing and the general election.
-At other times of the year, notice must be provided fourteen days in advance that endorsement business will be on the agenda.
+Endorsement requests may be considered at every regular meeting of the Executive Board or Central Committee between the close of candidate filing and the general election.
+At other times of the year, notice must be provided, from the KCDCC Chair to the Chair of the Endorsements Committee, fourteen days in advance that endorsement business will be on the agenda.

 - Section 3.
-The proposed and adopted calendars must ensure that competing motions from the floor to endorse candidates for the same office are considered together.
+The proposed and adopted schedules must ensure that competing motions from the floor to endorse candidates for the same office are considered together.